MKx6/Cpe-445-Project/README.md

 3. Shortest Remaining Time First (SRTF):
 This strategy selects the process with the shortest remaining burst time to execute next.
 It is a preemptive scheduling algorithm.

-4. Custom algorithm: is a preemptive scheduling algorithm we customize, where processes are prioritizing even process id first,odd id will executed after.
+4. Custom algorithm: This is a preemptive scheduling algorithm we customized, where processes are prioritized based on their process IDs.
+Even IDs are executed first, followed by odd IDs.

 Instructions:
 To run the program, you must download PyCharm or use an online compiler.